-And you have the power to make it as good as you can make it!
+We can’t be successful without the help of our members!
 In all our years, we've never turned a volunteer away.
 You can help keep us going using your talents:

 In addition to serving your local dressage community, volunteers are rewarded with Canter Cash, which must be accumulated before members may receive year end awards or be eligible for scholarships.

 a minimum of four hours of volunteer work is required for all members who wish to receive year end awards